decentraland/documentation/content/creator/worlds/about.md

 Consider that this product is in BETA state before making it a key part of your product road map.

-The BETA is open to anyone to use, to kick-off the product and be able to assess the scaling, a World scene must meet the following limitations:
+The BETA is open to anyone to use, to kick off the product and be able to assess scalability; a World scene must meet the following limitations:
 - Scenes have no parcel limitations since January 2023
 - 100 MB is the maximum size for the scene deployment
 - Up to 100 users will be allowed to join a World scene concurrently